Coronavirus disease (COVID-19)

 information for primary health care providers.

-- As of 24 September 2020, 12 new cases have been diagnosed since yesterday, with the total number of coronavirus (COVID-19) cases in Victoria now at 20,105.
+- As of 26 November 2020, no new cases have been diagnosed since yesterday with the total number of coronavirus (COVID-19) cases in Victoria at 20,345.
+This is Victoria’s twenty-seventh consecutive day with no new cases.

-- Today’s 14 daily average case number for metropolitan Melbourne is 26.7 and regional Victoria is 1.1.
+- Today’s 14-day average case number for metropolitan Melbourne and regional Victoria is zero.

-- There are 532 cases currently active in Victoria.
-18,738 people have recovered.
+- There are no active cases in Victoria.
+19,525 people have recovered.

 - You can find further details in today’s coronavirus (COVID-19) media release.